yashingle1207/matlab-digit-classifier-CNN-pruning/README.md

 - Embedded ML workflows benefit from clear separation between source code, generated artifacts, measured results, and documentation.
 - Resource-constrained systems force practical tradeoffs that are easy to miss in desktop-only ML experiments.

-## Limitations

-- The repository does not include generated `.mat` model files.
-- The repository does not include a complete embedded firmware project.
-- The profiling screenshots and metrics are preserved from the original project materials and were not independently re-measured during cleanup.
-- Some helper functions and datasets referenced by the MATLAB script are expected to come from the original MATLAB project environment.
-- No additional Simulink workflow, deployment procedure, latency metric, or hardware result is claimed here.

 ## Future Improvements

-- Add the missing helper functions or document their expected source more precisely.
-- Provide a reproducible MATLAB setup script for dataset loading and path configuration.
 - Add a small sample inference workflow that can run without hardware.
-- Document the embedded build process if the original firmware project becomes available.
-- Re-run Flash/RAM profiling and energy profiling with versioned tooling and clearly recorded hardware conditions.
 - Explore the future MCU diagnostic state-machine concept described in `docs/diagnostic_state_machine_concept.md`.

 ## License